sawyerwatts/Checklists/app/webApi.md

 Some of these would generally be best implemented in the API gateway, but they aren't there, then implementing them in the request pipeline would be a good

+- Ensure web framework uses same logger as the rest of the app
 - Ensure these are logged
     - Request received timestamp
     - Request verb